The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 No Account Needed

 This genetics tool is designed to instantly predict offspring mutations for any lovebird pairing, from common Green and Blue series to rare Aqua Homo, Pale Fallow, and Parblue combinations, through to dominant mutations like Euwing, Greywing, and Misty.
 Select parent colors, add mutation traits, and get clear probability outcomes in seconds.
 No account required.
-No data collected.
+No personal information collected.
 While lovebird genetics tools have existed since the mid-2000s, this is a complete rebuild for 2026, built to handle modern mutation complexity including autosomal dominant incomplete (SF/DF) mutations that older systems were never designed for.
 Privacy Policy →

 How to Use